 Robert Prevost, first American pope in history of the Catholic Church, will take the name Leo XIV

-VATICAN CITY (AP) — White smoke poured from the chimney of the Sistine Chapel and the great bells of St. Peter’s Basilica tolled Thursday after cardinals elected the 267th pope to lead the Catholic Church.
+Prevost had been a leading candidate except for his nationality.
+There had long been a taboo against a U.S. pope, given the geopolitical power already wielded by the United States in the secular sphere.
+But Prevost, a Chicago native, was seemingly eligible also because he’s a Peruvian citizen and lived for years in Peru, first as a missionary and then as an archbishop.

+Francis clearly had his eye on Prevost and in many ways saw him as his heir apparent.
+He brought Prevost to the Vatican in 2023 to serve as the powerful head of the office that vets bishop nominations from around the world, one of the most important jobs in the Catholic Church.
+As a result, Prevost had a prominence going into the conclave that few other cardinals have.

-The crowd in St. Peter’s Square erupted in cheers, priests made the sign of the cross and nuns wept as the crowd shouted, “Viva il papa!” after the white smoke wafted into the late afternoon sky.
+The crowd in St. Peter’s Square erupted in cheers, priests made the sign of the cross and nuns wept as the crowd shouted “Viva il papa!” after the white smoke wafted into the late afternoon sky at 6:07 p.m.
+Waving flags from around the world, tens of thousands of people waited to learn who had won.

-The smoke signal means the winner secured at least 89 votes of the 133 cardinals participating in the conclave to elect a successor to Pope Francis.

-The name will be announced later, when a top cardinal utters the words “Habemus Papam!” — Latin for “We have a pope!” — from the loggia of the basilica.
-The cardinal then reads the winner’s birth name in Latin and reveals the name he has chosen to be called.

 Eyes on the chimney